Podcast: Control Shift

 Joan Donovan

-Joan Donovan is an assistant professor of journalism and emerging media studies at Boston University.
+Joan Donovan is Co-Director of the Critical Internet Studies Institute and Assistant Professor of Journalism and Emerging Media Studies at Boston University.
 Dr. Donovan's research analyzes internet and technology studies, online extremism, media manipulation, and disinformation campaigns.
 She is the coauthor of Meme Wars: The Untold Story of the Online Battles Upending Democracy in America with Emily Dreyfuss and Brian Friedberg.

 Olúfẹ́mi O. Táíwò